swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 framework has 5X faster templating when you'll still end up tying things together yet again in non-scalable ways?
-A thousand updates to the model will still trigger a thousand updates to views which will still trigger a thousand writes to local storage.
-Or you will write all that optimization logic yourself.
+A thousand updates to the model will still trigger a thousand updates to views which will still trigger a thousand writes to local storage, and you will be destined to optimize your application by taking a series of steps on the long road towards the Om model.

-WAT.

-Now it may appear you could adopt the Om architecture with a traditional JS MVC.
-Yes you could.
-But you would need to ditch event communication between models and views.
-The View layer would need to replaced with React or something like it.
-And to get Om level rendering performance you need to switch most of your data to immutable values.
-At which point you would probably just use React for the rendering layer and [mori](http://swannodette.github.io/mori/) for your data.
-You'd find yourself left less than 200 lines of "framework" code and around 6 public functions ...
+Or you just start using React for your rendering later and [mori](http://swannodette.github.io/mori/) for your data layer.
+Then you'd be left with less than 200 lines of "framework" code and around 6 public functions ...

 ... just like [Om](http://github.com/swannodette/om/blob/master/src/om/core.cljs).